Visual-Testing-for-Android-Apps/backend/README.md

 }
 ```

-3.1 if user want to update their email
+3.1 if user want to update their email (optional)
 ```
 POST /job/update-email